vpenso/vm-tools/README.md

 # Virtual Machine Tools

-The programs distributed with this repository enable user to quickly configure and **use virtual machines as development and test environment** on a Linux workstation.
+The programs distributed with this repository enable users to quickly configure and **use virtual machines as development and test environment** on a Linux workstation.
 In conjunction all programs in the [bin/](bin) sub-directory build a tool-chain to bootstrap many virtual machine instances in a very customizable way.

 The tool-chain is based on software available in all modern Linux distributions: